jup-ag/space-station/docs/100-swap-api/5-payments-through-swap.md

 } else console.log(`Transaction successful: https://solscan.io/tx/${signature}/`);
 ```

-The suceeded Swap Transaction should show:
+The succeeded Swap Transaction should show:
 - Token A swaps from the customer's token account
 - Token A swap to Token B
 - Token B sends to the merchant's token account